Joseph Smith Arrested for Fraud

 March 1829

-According to Lucy Mack Smith,[BIO] Lucy Harris[BIO] complained to a magistrate in Lyons, New York against Joseph Smith for defrauding Martin Harris,[BIO] but the charge was dismissed.[16]
+According to Lucy Mack Smith,[BIO] Lucy Harris[BIO] complains to a magistrate in Lyons, New York against Joseph Smith for defrauding Martin Harris,[BIO] but the charge is dismissed.[12]

 Summer 1830